 Proposed Exclusion Zones-During pre-planning of the cruise, the smallest airgun array was identified that could be used and still meet the geophysical scientific objectives.
-NSF and ASC use radii to designate exclusion and buffer zones and to estimate take for marine mammals.
+SIO use radii to designate exclusion and buffer zones and to estimate take for marine mammals.
 Table 2 (presented earlier in this document) shows the distances at which one would expect to receive three sound levels (160, 180, and 190 dB) from the two GI airgun array.
-The 180 and 190 dB level shut-down criteria are applicable to cetaceans and pinnipeds, respectively, as specified by NMFS (2000).
-NSF and ASC used these levels to establish the exclusion and buffer
+The 180 and 190 dB level shut-down criteria are applicable to cetaceans and pinnipeds, respectively, as specified by NMFS (2000) and would be used to establish the exclusion and buffer zones.

-Received sound levels have been modeled by L-DEO for a number of airgun configurations, including two 45 in3 Nucleus G airguns, in relation to distance and direction from the airguns (see Figure 2 of the IHA application).
-In addition, propagation measurements of pulses from two GI airguns have been reported for shallow water (approximately 30 m [98.4 ft] depth) in the GOM (Tolstoy et al., 2004).
+Received sound levels have been modeled by L-DEO for a number of airgun configurations, including two 45 in 3 Nucleus G airguns, in relation to distance and direction from the airguns (see Figure 2 of the IHA application).
+In addition, propagation measurements of pulses from two GI airguns have been reported for shallow water (approximately 30 m [98.4 ft] depth) in the Gulf of Mexico (Tolstoy et al., 2004).
 However, measurements were not made for the two GI airguns in deep water.
 The model does not allow for bottom interactions, and is most directly applicable to deep water.
-Based on the modeling, estimates of the maximum distances from the GI airguns where sound levels are predicted to be 190, 180, and 160 dB re 1 μPa (rms) in shallow, intermediate, and deep water were determined (see Table 2 above).
+Based on the modeling, estimates of the maximum distances from the GI airguns where sound levels are predicted to be 190,

+180, and 160 dB re 1 μPa (rms) in intermediate and deep water were determined (see Table 2 above).

-Empirical data concerning the 190, 180, and 160 dB (rms) distances were acquired for various airgun arrays based on measurements during the acoustic verification studies conducted by L-DEO in the northern GOM in 2003 (Tolstoy et al., 2004) and 2007 to 2008 (Tolstoy et al., 2009).
-Results of the 18 and 36 airgun arrays are not relevant for the two GI airguns to be used in the proposed survey because the airgun arrays are not the same size or volume.
-The empirical data for the 6, 10, 12, and 20 airgun arrays indicate that, for deep water, the L-DEO model tends to overestimate the received sound levels at a given distance (Tolstoy et al., 2004).
-Measurements were not made for the two GI airgun array in deep water; however, NSF and ASC propose to use the safety radii predicted by L-DEO's model for the proposed GI airgun operations in deep water, although they are likely conservative given the empirical results for the other arrays.
+Empirical data concerning the 190, 180, and 160 dB (rms) distances were acquired for various airgun arrays based on measurements during the acoustic verification studies conducted by L-DEO in the northern Gulf of Mexico in 2003 (Tolstoy et al., 2004) and 2007 to 2008 (Tolstoy et al., 2009).
+Results of the 18 and 36 airgun arrays are not relevant for the two GI airguns to be used in the proposed low-energy seismic survey because the airgun arrays are not the same size or volume.
+The empirical data for the 6, 10, 12, and 20 airgun arrays indicate that, for deep water, the L-DEO model tends to overestimate the received sound levels at a given distance (Tolstov et al., 2004).
+Measurements were not made for the two GI airgun array in deep water; however, SIO proposes to use the safety radii predicted by L-DEO's model for the proposed GI airgun operations in intermediate and deep water, although they are likely conservative given the empirical results for the other arrays.